devops4us/randomizer/readme.md

  jenkins-docker
 ```

-Define and run CI Pipeline on Jenkins
+Install the CI Pipeline on Jenkins
 --------------------------------------------------------

 We have almost achieved our final goal: To have a pipeline running for continuous build, integration and integration test of our system.
-If you look carefully to the list of things we identified in [the previous section](#start-jenkins-on-docker), we already executed each of the steps locally.
+If you look carefully to the list of things we identified in [the previous section](#start-jenkins-on-docker), we already executed each of the steps without Jenkins.
 So we have to let Jenkins run them in a pipeline.
 It is good luck that Jenkins supports Pipeline scripts, so we can specify our pipeline in this script file (`.\Jenkins\Jenkinsfile`):